p-martinho/Enumeration/README.md

 # PMart.Enumeration

-This set of libraries provide base classes to implement __Enumeration classes__, based on `string` values.
+This set of libraries provides base classes to implement __Enumeration classes__, based on `string` values.
 It enables the strongly typed advantages, while using `string` enumerations.

 It has, also, the possibility to create new enumerations at runtime (let's call it [Dynamic Enumerations](#dynamic-enumerations)).